vipin04/Pitch-Perfect-/README.md

 # Pitch-Perfect

-This little app has been created as part of Udacity iOS nanodegree program
+Its a fun app that surprise users with sound modulation.

-The app records user vocice and replay it with 3 sound effects
+The app records user vocice and replay it with 3 sound effects:

 1. Plays with a chipmunk effect (very high pitch)
 2. Plays with Darth Vader effect (very low pitch)